rekire/LazyWorker/README.md

     }

 ##Example
-A sample implementation and a demo app will follow soon.
+A sample implementation will follow soon.